igonc/igonc/README.md

 🚀 About Me

-Greetings!
+Hey!
 I'm a tech enthusiast with a passion for harnessing data-driven insights to shape the future.
 My career journey has been a thrilling adventure, marked by continuous growth and transformation.

 🔍 Data Science & Tech Trailblazer